 1. Do your best (Excellence): Whether at school, on a sports team, or at home, we should always give our best.

 Work hard, but not just to please your masters when they are watching.
-As slaves of Christ, do the will of God with all your heart.
+Fully submitted to Christ, do the will of God with all your heart.
 Work with enthusiasm, as though you were working for the Lord rather than for people.
 Ephesians 6:6

 2. Honor your commitments (Integrity): We should do what we say we are going to do.
 We honor God by completing our assignments on time or attending practice.